When many marketers consider the customer journey, they tend to focus on the following:

 - Data-driven attribution uses machine learning to split credit for conversions based on how people are searching for your business.
 It uses data from your account to determine which ads, keywords, and campaigns have the biggest impact on your goals.

-So, what attribution model is right for your team?
+Which attribution model is right for your team?

 Let’s consider attribution modeling through the lens of paid search.